Venetian language: Geographic distribution

 Venetian is spoken mainly in the Italian regions of Veneto and Friuli-Venezia Giulia and in both Slovenia and Croatia (Istria, Dalmatia and the Kvarner Gulf).
 Smaller communities are found in Lombardy (Mantua), Trentino, Emilia-Romagna (Rimini and Forlì), Sardinia (Arborea, Terralba, Fertilia), Lazio (Pontine Marshes), Tuscany (Grossetan Maremma) and formerly in Romania (Tulcea).

-It is also spoken in North and South America by the descendants of Italian immigrants.
+It is spoken in North and South America by the descendants of Italian immigrants.
 Notable examples of this are Argentina and Brazil, particularly the city of São Paulo and the Talian dialect spoken in the Brazilian states of Espírito Santo, São Paulo, Paraná, Rio Grande do Sul and Santa Catarina.

 In Mexico, the Chipilo Venetian dialect is spoken in the state of Puebla and the town of Chipilo.
 The town was settled by immigrants from the Veneto region, and some of their descendants have preserved the language to this day.
 People from Chipilo have gone on to make satellite colonies in Mexico, especially in the states of Guanajuato, Querétaro, and State of Mexico.
-Venetian has also survived in the state of Veracruz, where other Italian migrants have settled since the late 19th century.
+Venetian has survived in the state of Veracruz, where other Italian migrants have settled since the late 19th century.
 The people of Chipilo preserve their dialect and call it chipileño, and it has been preserved as a variant since the 19th century.
 The variant of Venetian spoken by the Cipiłàn (Chipileños) is northern Trevisàn-Feltrìn-Belumàt.

 In 2009, the Brazilian city of Serafina Corrêa, in the state of Rio Grande do Sul, gave Talian a joint official status alongside Portuguese.
 Until the middle of the 20th century, Venetian was also spoken on the Greek Island of Corfu, which had long been under the rule of the Republic of Venice.
-Moreover, Venetian had been adopted by a large proportion of the population of Cephalonia, one of the Ionian Islands, because the island was part of the Stato da Màr for almost three centuries.
+Venetian had been adopted by a large proportion of the population of Cephalonia, one of the Ionian Islands, because the island was part of the Stato da Màr for almost three centuries.